emaishoaib/quire/README.md

 text layer over the scan.
 The page looks identical, but the text is now selectable and searchable, in Quire and in every other PDF reader.
 Pages that already have text are left alone.
 The whole run undoes as one action.

+**Merge.** The rail's merge button gathers the PDFs in the same folder whose names are this file's name with something added, so `Lease.pdf` gathers `Lease 2.pdf`, `Lease-signed.pdf` and `Lease (1).pdf`, but not `Leasehold.pdf`.
+After you confirm the list, their pages are added to the end in Finder's order, the PDF is saved, and the gathered files go to the Trash.
+The button is greyed out when there is nothing to gather.

 ## Requirements